VulpesVFox/rpg-vampire/README.md

 :purple_heart: Blood Sacrifice

 \+ You will not be able to die, while using a Shield, unless you lose all your stored Blood

+\+ Your shield will repair automatically, while you have stored blood.
+Toggle able

 \- Unable to attack or move while using a Shield